magenta/magenta/magenta/reviews/pixelrnn.md

 [Skew mapping](https://en.wikipedia.org/wiki/Shear_mapping), used for the full context in Diagonal BiLSTM.

-[Residual connections](https://arxiv.org/abs/1512.03385), a key part of modern convolutional networks.
+[Residual connections](https://arxiv.org/abs/1512.03385), a key part of modern convolutional networks, by He et. al.

-[Skip connections](http://arxiv.org/abs/1308.0850), a key part of deep RNNs.
+[Introduction to using skip connections](http://arxiv.org/abs/1308.0850), a key part of deep RNNs, by Graves.

-[Gating over depth](https://arxiv.org/abs/1505.00387), the precursor to residual connections for extreme depth.
+[Highway Networks](https://arxiv.org/abs/1505.00387), the precursor to residual connections for extreme depth, by Srivistava et. al..

-[Depth Map Prediction from a Single Image using a Multi-Scale Deep Network](http://arxiv.org/abs/1406.2283), an example of conditional predictions using convolutional networks.
+[Depth Map Prediction from a Single Image using a Multi-Scale Deep Network](http://arxiv.org/abs/1406.2283), an example of conditional predictions using convolutional networks, by Eigen, Puhrsch, and Fergus.

-[A Simple Way To Initialize Recurrent Networks of Rectified Linear Units](https://arxiv.org/abs/1504.00941), per pixel MNIST modeling with RNNs.
+[A Simple Way To Initialize Recurrent Networks of Rectified Linear Units](https://arxiv.org/abs/1504.00941), per pixel MNIST modeling with RNNs, by Le et. al..

 [A practical guide to sizing very deep convolutional networks](https://kaggle2.blob.core.windows.net/forum-message-attachments/69182/2287/A%20practical%20theory%20for%20designing%20very%20deep%20convolutional%20neural%20networks.pdf?sv=2012-02-12&se=2016-07-01T04%3A02%3A12Z&sr=b&sp=r&sig=aP8jLZEO6YmPwYps1NiVDwyLlxy5tCJjCsP%2B2FIwkU0%3D), a guide to receptive fields and depth in CNNs.